wp-plugins/powerpress/readme.txt

 * Podcast Channels can now be associated with specific Custom Post Types of type 'post'.
 * Added option to upload/change HTML5 audio and video play icons.
 Video play icon must be 60 x 60 pixels in size.
 Audio play icon has no size restrictions.
 * Added link to WordPress Settings to PowerPress basic setings, This is to resolve the many complains we receive by new users who cannot find PowerPress settings menu.
-* Fixed bug detected latest version of iPad for displaying the HTML5 player.
+* Fixed bug detected latest versoin of iPad for displaying the HTML5 player.
+* Romanian translation for v2.0.4+ by Alexander Ovsov (Thanks Alexander!)

 = 2.0.5 =